-The chart below illustrates estimated Chevrolet Colorado insurance rates for different risk profiles and scenarios.
+The chart below shows estimated Chevrolet Colorado insurance rates for different risk profiles and scenarios.

-- The best full coverage rate is $710
+- The lowest rate with discounts is $692

-- High-risk insureds with multiple tickets or accidents could pay upwards of $2,612 or more
+- High risk drivers with multiple violations and an at-fault accident could pay upwards of $2,568 or more

-- The cost to insure a teen driver with full coverage may cost $4,604 each year
+- The cost for full coverage for a teen driver may cost $4,624 a year

-Insurance rates for a Chevrolet Colorado can also vary considerably based on your driver profile, the trim level of your Colorado, and policy deductibles and limits.
+for a Chevrolet Colorado can also vary considerably based on your driver profile, the trim level of your Colorado, and policy deductibles and limits.

-An older driver with no violations or accidents and higher deductibles could pay as little as $1,100 annually on average for full coverage.
-Rates are highest for teen drivers, since even excellent drivers should be prepared to pay upwards of $4,600 a year.
+Older drivers and high deductibles could pay as little as $1,100 per year on average for full coverage.
+Rates are highest for teen drivers, where even good drivers upwards of $4,600 a year.
 View Rates by Age

-Where you live plays a big part in determining prices for Chevrolet Colorado insurance rates.
-A good driver about age 40 could pay as low as $790 a year in states like Vermont, Wisconsin, and North Carolina, or at least $1,640 on average in Michigan, New York, and Florida.
+Where you live makes a big difference in Chevrolet Colorado insurance rates.
+A 40-year-old driver could pay as low as $780 a year in states like Idaho, Maine, and Iowa, or as much as $1,690 on average in Michigan, Louisiana, and New York.

 |State||Premium||Compared to U.S. Avg||Percent Difference|